 What is the best neighborhood in Valencia for students?

-Benimaclet is often recommended for students due to its connection to universities and a vibrant yet relatively quiet atmosphere.
+Benimaclet is often recommended to students due to its proximity to universities and its vibrant yet relatively quiet atmosphere.
 El Carmen is also popular for its central location and student-friendly nightlife.

 What is the safest neighborhood in Valencia?

 Benimaclet, Cánovas & Mercado de Colón, and Mestalla are generally considered among the safest neighborhoods in Valencia.
 El Carmen is safe overall, but requires awareness at night.
-El Cabanyal is also safe but can be more prone to crime than others.
+El Cabanyal is also safe, but it can be more prone to crime than other areas.

 Which Valencia neighborhood is closest to the beach?